Severson-Group/research-repo-template/README.md

 #### 3.2.2 Board View

 The goal of this view is to provide a modified Kanban style board to check in on `todo` issues.
 This view is where researchers will spend most of their time, checking in and updating on project progress.
 It is meant to quickly show what each team member is focusing on this week, what work has been completed, and what work remains.
 The project team will talk through this board at each check in meeting.
-An example board view can be found [here](https://github.com/orgs/Severson-Group/projects/14/views/2).
+See this [example board view](https://github.com/orgs/Severson-Group/projects/14/views/2).

 The view is configured as GitHub's `Board` layout and applies the filter `-label:roadmap`.
 It is set up with six categories that `todo` issues (and PRs) are placed within to indicate their status, from left to right: